JPLee01/pandas-project/README.md

 <a name="myfootnote17">17</a>: Peter Nistrup - Exploring your data with just 1 line of Python, <https://towardsdatascience.com/exploring-your-data-with-just-1-line-of-python-4b35ce21a82d>

 <a name="myfootnote18">18</a>: sbrugman - GitHub Repository, <https://github.com/pandas-profiling/pandas-profiling>

+<a name="myfootnote19">19</a>: Kelli Blaock - Demo your App in your GitHub README with an Animated GIF, https://dev.to/kelli/demo-your-app-in-your-github-readme-with-an-animated-gif-2o3c